briannemcgrath/WSAA-coursework/project/README.md

 ## Known Issues:
 - **No User Authentication:** Currently, everyone shares the same library; individual profiles would require login/session support.
-- **Image Loading Errors:** If a widget image fails to load, there's no fallback thumbnail or alt-text style.
 - **Library Reset - Render:** Render's file system is wiped on each redeploy, so custom game entries don't persist.

 ## References: